-In constant currencies, advertising and media investment management gross margin or net sales grew 6.9% with like-for-like growth of 5.4%, the strongest performing sector, although slightly lower than the first quarter.
-Growth in the Group's media investment management businesses was consistently strong throughout 2013 and this has continued into the first five months of 2014.
+In constant currencies, advertising and media investment management revenue grew by 12.8%, with like-for-like growth of 9.9%, slightly lower than the first quarter, and still the strongest performing sector.
+Net sales grew 5.9% in constant currency, with like-for-like growth of 3.5%, similar to the first quarter figures of 5.7% and 3.8% respectively.
+Growth in the Group’s media investment management businesses was consistently strong throughout 2014 and this has continued into the first four months of 2015.

 Data Investment Management

-On a constant currency basis, data investment management gross margin or net sales grew 1.7%, with like-for-like revenues up 1.6% in the first five months, a significant improvement over the first quarter's like-for-like growth of 0.6%, partly the result of the sale of the call centre operation in the United States.
-This should result in higher gross margin or net sales growth than originally budgeted for the remainder of 2014.
-All regions, except North America, grew in the first five months, with double digit growth in Latin America and the Middle East.
+On a constant currency basis, data investment management net sales grew 1.9%, with like-for-like growth of 0.6% in the first four months, a reduction on the first quarter like-for-like growth of 1.2%, partly the result of weaker custom research in North America.
+All regions, except North America and the United Kingdom were up in the first four months, with stronger growth in Asia Pacific, Latin America and Africa.

 Public Relations and Public Affairs

 In constant currencies public relations and public affairs net sales were up 2.0% and up 1.8% like-for-like in the first four months, an improvement over the first quarter growth of 1.6% and 1.2% respectively.
 All regions, except the United Kingdom and Continental Europe, were up, with continuing strong growth in Asia Pacific, Latin America, Africa and the Middle East, as in the first quarter.